FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 There are many other medical benefits to broccoli sprouts and in fact all sprouts.
 Having a nutritious green, living, power-packed food available during any short or long-term crisis is worth its weight in gold!

-For my money, this Now Real Food Sprouting Jar is the easiest, cleanest jar to use and at about $5.50 for this half gallon size it’s very reasonable.
+For my money, this Now Real Food Sprouting Jar is the easiest, cleanest jar to use and at the price for this half gallon size it’s very reasonable.
 I like that it is made of glass.
 My first sprouting jar was translucent plastic.

 I could see the growing sprouts dimly but not enough to easily see if their development.
 Then I began using quart mason jars.
 I had plenty of those and didn’t have to spend more money.
 They worked well but they weren’t large enough and the plastic lids I bought to use on their tops, pictured below, all had holes that were too large for the smaller red clover seeds.